Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Experiments

 \subsection{Ablation Study and Analysis}

-We conducted ablative analyses to verify the effectiveness and characteristics of sensitivity-aware regularization tuning.
-In the ablation section, “full fine-tuning” refers to training the entire backbone, excluding the box head (as Section~\ref{sec:preliminaries}).
-All methods use the pre-trained OSTrack-B256 weights unless otherwise specified.
+We conducted ablative analyses to verify the effectiveness and characteristics of significance-aware regularization tuning.
+In the ablation section, “full fine-tuning” refers to training the entire backbone, excluding the box head (as in Section~\ref{sec:preliminaries}).
+All methods use the pre-trained OSTrack-B256 weights unless specified otherwise.

-\textbf{Effectiveness of Proposed Sensitivities.} We conduct a series of comprehensive experiments to uncover the interplay and effectiveness of the two proposed sensitivity items, as summarized in Tab.~\ref{tab:ablation}.
-A comparison of \textbf{(a)} and \textbf{(b)} demonstrates that fine-tuning significantly enhances the domain adaptation ability.
-Further, the contrast between \textbf{(b)} and \textbf{(c)} (or \textbf{(d)} and \textbf{(e)}) figures out that the prior sensitivity regularization scheme significantly improves SR by $+2.4\%$ and PR by $+3.2\%$ on LasHeR, highlighting its effectiveness.
-Similarly, the comparison between \textbf{(b)} and \textbf{(d)} (or \textbf{(c)} and \textbf{(e)}) reveals that rebalancing gradients optimized with diverse transfer data leads to substantial improvements.
-Notably, the simultaneous application of both prior and transfer sensitivity yields significantly greater improvements than either method alone, proving their complementary nature.
-While the transfer sensitivity penalty alone yields only modest improvement on FE108, it still contributes to the overall leading performance of our method.
+\textbf{Effectiveness of Parameter Significance.} We conduct a series of comprehensive experiments to uncover the interplay and effectiveness of the two proposed parameter significance items, as summarized in Table~\ref{tab:ablation}.
+Comparing \textbf{(a)} and \textbf{(b)} demonstrates that fine-tuning significantly enhances the domain adaptation ability.
+Further, the contrast between \textbf{(b)} and \textbf{(c)} (or \textbf{(d)} and \textbf{(e)}) figures out that the prior significance regularization significantly improves SR by $+2.4\%$ and PR by $+3.2\%$ on LasHeR, highlighting its effectiveness.
+Similarly, comparing \textbf{(b)} and \textbf{(d)} (or \textbf{(c)} and \textbf{(e)}) reveals that rebalancing gradients optimized with diverse transfer data leads to substantial improvements.
+Notably, the simultaneous application of both prior and transfer significance yields greater improvements than either method alone, proving their complementary nature.
+While the transfer significance penalty alone yields only modest improvement on FE108, it still contributes to the overall leading performance of our method.